Billing Software Tracks Clients. OnTheClock Tracks Staff.

 -

 Set your rounding and break rules first.
 Decide how punches round and how breaks deduct before anyone clocks in, then write it into your policy.
-Consistent rules keep time cards clean and keep you on the right side of the law.
+Consistent rules keep timecards clean and keep you on the right side of the law.
 The U.S. Department of Labor's FLSA recordkeeping rules spell out what you must retain.

 -

 Run one parallel pay period.
 Keep your old method alongside the new clock for a single payroll cycle.
-You'll catch setup gaps before they hit a paycheck, and your administrator gains confidence the totals are right.
+You'll catch setup gaps before they hit a paycheck, and your administrator gains confidence that the totals are right.

 Frequently Asked Questions